 Introduction to GIFT

 The EGU Committee on Education has organised Geosciences Information for Teachers (GIFT) workshops since 2003.
-These are two-and-a-half-day teacher enhancement workshops held in conjunction with EGU's annual General Assembly.
+These are normally two-and-a-half-day teacher enhancement workshops held in conjunction with EGU's annual General Assembly.
 There, selected top-level scientists working in the Earth sciences offer the invited teachers talks centred on a different theme every year.
+Teachers are also provided with teaching strategies and activities related to the theme.
+For the past few years, the EGU has also organised GIFT workshops at different locations worldwide.

 Aims & scope